cnrancher/hangar/docs/zh_CN/save.md

         job number, async mode if larger than 1, maximum is 20 (default 1) -o string
-        file name of the save failed image list (default "save-failed.txt") -s string
+        file name of the save failed image list (default "save-failed.txt") -part
+        enable segment compress
+  -part-size string
+        segment part size (a number, or a string ended with 'K','M' or 'G') (default "2G") -s string
         override the source registry
 ```